 Now don’t panic: Ipe is not endangered, nor is it illegal to import.
 Ipe is still coming into North America, and it will still be available for your decking projects this season.
 But for the first time in many years, we are seeing a flaw in the armor of the world’s most popular tropical decking.
 These flaws have coalesced into a serious threat that should have the smart buyer considering possible alternatives for Ipe decking.

+Short answer: Brazil.
+Long answer: all across Brazil and into many other South American countries.
+The one thing common to this extremely wide distribution is the rainy season.
 Each year, sawmills and importers have to juggle the rainy season that essentially shuts down the flow of Ipe.
 This season is in direct opposition to the hottest demand for Ipe, so shipping has to begin early and all at once in order to meet the entire decking season’s demand.

 This year the rains lasted several months longer than usual, and a severely limited supply of Ipe was exported from Brazil.
 With new material running a commensurate amount of time behind schedule, the lion share of this year’s Ipe could arrive after the busy deck building season.
 Knowing this, many importers have cancelled orders, because no one is in a position to buy now and then hold the material on their local yard for more than a year until it sells.
 Not only will supplies be tight this year, but the end of the season will be downright bleak.
 Normally, many dealers run low in the fall, but we can expect this shortage to pop up in the middle of the summer now with no relief in sight.